Mikoyan MiG-29: Armament

 Armament for the MiG-29 includes a single GSh-30-1 30 mm cannon in the port wing root.
 This originally had a 150-round magazine, which was reduced to 100 rounds in later variants, which only allows a few seconds of firing before running out of ammo.
-Original production MiG-29B aircraft cannot fire the cannon when carrying a centerline fuel tank as it blocks the shell ejection port.
+Original production MiG-29 aircraft cannot fire the cannon when carrying a centerline fuel tank as it blocks the shell ejection port.
 This was corrected in the MiG-29S and later versions.

 Three pylons are provided under each wing (four in some variants), for a total of six (or eight).
 The inboard pylons can carry either a 1150 L fuel tank, one Vympel R-27 (AA-10 "Alamo") medium-range air-to-air missile, or unguided bombs or rockets.
 Some Soviet aircraft could carry a single nuclear bomb on the port inboard station.
 The outer pylons usually carry R-73 (AA-11 "Archer") dogfight air to air missiles, although some users still retain the older R-60 (AA-8 "Aphid").
 A single 1500 L tank can be fitted to the centerline, between the engines.

 The US has supplied AGM-88 HARM missiles to Ukraine.
 It appears that they are fired from MiG-29s.
 It was only disclosed after Russian forces showed footage of a tail fin from one of these missiles.
 U.S. Under Secretary of Defense for Policy Colin Kahl has said this: "I would just point to two things.
 One, you know, a lot was made about the MiG-29 issue several months ago, not very much has been noticed about the sheer amount of spare parts and other things that we've done to help them actually put more of their own MiG-29s in the air and keep those that are in the air flying for a longer period of time.
 And then also, in recent PDA [Presidential Drawdown Authority] packages we've included a number of anti-radiation missiles that can be fired off of Ukrainian aircraft.
-They can have effects on on Russian radars and other things."
+They can have effects on Russian radars and other things."
 Soviet era aircraft don't have the computer architecture to accept NATO standard weapons.
 The interface would be difficult; however with a "crude modification", such as an e-tablet, it would be possible.